vivienprouvot/SudokuSolver/README.md

 # SudokuSolver
 - Compile with the make command

-- launch the program with ./sudoku [options]
+- Launch the program with ./sudoku [options]

     options are: